-Cost of product sales increased by \$2.7 million, or 93%, to \$5.5 million for the three months ended March 31, 2007 from \$2.9 million for the three months ended March 31, 2006.
-This increase was attributable to a 125% increase in the number of doses sold, partially offset by improved utilization of our manufacturing capacity for BioThrax.
-The increase in the number of doses delivered resulted in an increase in costs of approximately \$3.1 million.
-Manufacturing efficiencies resulted in a cost savings of approximately \$400,000.
+Cost of product sales increased by \$2.5 million, or 45%, to \$8.0 million for the three months ended March 31, 2008 from \$5.5 million for the three months ended March 31, 2007.
+This increase was attributable to a 68% increase in the number of doses of BioThrax delivered, partially offset by decreased costs associated with improved production yield.